south-coast-science/os-docs/README.md

 # os-docs
-A wiki focussing on operating system configuration, procedures and scripts
+_A wiki focussing on operating system configuration, procedures and scripts_

+The contents of this repository are in its wiki secion.